mgravi7/APIGatewayPOC/services/keycloak/README.md

 3. Make your changes in the UI
 4. Export the realm: Realm Settings ?
 Action ?
 Partial Export
 5. Replace `realm-export.json` with the exported configuration

+**Note:** When exporting, include client secrets if needed, but never commit them to public repositories!

 ## Troubleshooting